Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 1: Arcane Tinkerer

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
-You know the *[Magical Tinkering](../../spells/description/m.md#magical-tinkering)* cantrip, which doesn’t count against the number of cantrips you know.
+You know the *[Magical Tinkering]* cantrip, which doesn’t count against the number of cantrips you know.

 Further, whenever you make an ability check with Tinker’s Tools, you can use your Intelligence as the ability, instead of Dexterity.

+[Magical Tinkering]: ../../spells/description/m.md#magical-tinkering

 ### Level 1: Spellcasting

-You’ve studied the workings of magic and how to cast spells, channeling the magic through objects.
+You’ve studied the workings of magic and how to cast spells, which appear in the [Artificer spell list] later in the class’s description.

+You cast spells by channeling the magic through objects.
 To observers, you don’t appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.
 The information below details how you use those rules with Artificer spells.

 #### Cantrips

-You know two cantrips of your choice from the Artificer spell list.
-Fire Bolt and Mending are recommended.
+You know two cantrips of your choice from the [Artificer spell list]. *[Fire Bolt]* and *[Mending]* are recommended.

-Whenever you gain an Artificer level, you can replace one of your cantrips with another cantrip of your choice from the Artificer spell list.
+Whenever you gain an Artificer level, you can replace one of your cantrips with another cantrip of your choice from the [Artificer spell list].

-When you reach Artificer levels 10 and 14, you learn another cantrip of your choice from the Artificer spell list, as shown in the Cantrips column of the Artificer Features table.
+When you reach Artificer levels 10 and 14, you learn another cantrip of your choice from the [Artificer spell list], as shown in the Cantrips column of the Artificer Features table.

+[Fire Bolt]: ../../spells/description/core/cantrip.md#fire-bolt
+[Mending]: ../../spells/description/core/cantrip.md#mending

 #### Spell Slots